 TCA can be present in the bark of cork oak trees even before the harvest.
-But it’s also possible that it originates from barrels, storage boxes, or other wooden materials.
+But it is also possible that it originates from barrels, storage boxes, or other wooden materials.

-If a cork stopper that contains TCA gets in contact with the wine, it will impart its aggressive smell on it over time.
-This wine won’t be a health risk for consumers, but it won’t be enjoyable anymore either.
+If a cork stopper that contains TCA gets in contact with the wine, it will impart its aggressive smell to it over time.
+This wine will not be a health risk for consumers, but it won’t be enjoyable anymore, either.
 The only thing you can do with this “corked” wine is to pour it away.

 Cork Is Fragile

 Due to its porous structure, cork is fragile.
 When it dries out, cork pieces can break off a cork stopper and fall into the wine.
 The same can happen when you try to open the bottle with a metal tool.
-Drinking wine with cork particles in it isn’t a great experience, and neither is fishing them out of your glass.
+Drinking wine with cork particles is not a great experience, and neither is fishing them out of your glass.